 For our last Corvid Month post, let's talk about the ravens and their smaller counterparts, crows!

 Did you know that the Common Raven is one of the heaviest passerine birds and the largest of all the songbirds?
-It is easily twice the size of an American Crow!
+It can reach up to twice the size of an American Crow!

 Despite their size difference, the Common Raven is often mistaken for an American Crow, as both birds are from the same genus and have a similar black colouring.
 But in reality, the two species are quite different.
 The American Crow is much smaller (with a wingspan of about 75 cm) and has a fan-shaped tail when in flight, while the raven's is wedge shaped.
 It also has a narrower bill and lacks the raven’s hackles.
 Even their cries are different: the raven produces a low croaking sound, while the crow has a higher pitched cawing cry.
 While adult ravens tend to live alone or in pairs, crows are more often observed in larger groups.